yulia-gutorova/selenium-cucumber-training-project/README.md

 ##### Step 1.
 Clone this repository to your local machine

+After cloning this repo to your local machine, create your own branch.

+Then in IntelliJ open pom.xml file as project.

+IntelliJ will ask to set default JDK, so chose version 11 or 12.

 ##### Step 2.
 Configuring Selenium

 There are two possibilities to configure local browsers - via `Selenium WebDriver` or via a `WebDriverManager`.
 This repository already contains configuration for WebDriverManager with Chrome browser.